m9z2w4d8vw-blip/SoulFound/README.md

 A download-only Soulseek client for iPhone.
 Search and download files from the Soulseek network directly to your phone — no computer needed.

+## I know this app is shit, SO I DONT NEED YOU TELL ME THAT 😠😠😠😠😠😠

 ## Install
 Download ipa from releases and install however u want as long as ur on ios 17.0+ (trollstore, altstore, sideloadly, etc.)